elementary/os-patches/doc/source/library/apt_pkg.rst

     methods for requesting state information or marking changes).
 If a method is expected to raise an exception, it will be stated in the description.

+    If an object of a different cache is passed, :class:`CacheMismatchError` is raised.

     .. method:: commit(acquire_progress, install_progress)